Nonmonotone Globalization for Anderson Acceleration via Adaptive Regularization: Algorithm and Convergence Analysis

-$G_\mu$ is known as the forward-backward splitting operator, and it is a $\rho$-averaged operator for all $\mu\in(0,\frac{2}{L})$, see, e.g., \citemain{byrne2014elementary}.
-Hence, Assumption~\ref{assump:GlobalConvergence} is satisfied and our theory can be used to study the global convergence of Algorithm~\ref{algo1} applied to \eqref{eq:ForwardBackward}. \end{example}
+$G_\mu$ is known as the forward-backward splitting operator and it is a $\rho$-averaged operator for all $\mu\in(0,\frac{2}{L})$, see \citemain{byrne2014elementary}.
+Hence, Assumption~\ref{assump:GlobalConvergence} holds and our theory can be used to study the global convergence of Algorithm~\ref{algo1} applied to \eqref{eq:ForwardBackward}. \end{example}

-\begin{remark} For the problem~\eqref{eq:NonSmoothProblem}, it can be shown that Douglas-Rachford splitting, as well as its equivalent form of ADMM, can both be written as a $\rho$-averaged operator with $\rho \in (0,1)$ (see, e.g.,~\citemain{liang2016local}).
-Therefore, the problems considered in~\citemain{fu2019anderson} are also covered by Assumption~\ref{assump:GlobalConvergence}. \end{remark}
+\begin{remark} For problem~\eqref{eq:NonSmoothProblem}, it can be shown that Douglas-Rachford splitting, as well as its equivalent form of ADMM, can both be written as a $\rho$-averaged operator with $\rho \in (0,1)$ (see, e.g.,~\citemain{liang2016local}).
+Therefore, the applications considered in~\citemain{fu2019anderson} are also covered by Assumption~\ref{assump:GlobalConvergence}. \end{remark}